molgenis/molgenis-emx2/docs/molgenis/use_usingapis.md

 # Using APIs

-The EMX2 APIs can be used to various environments to retrieve, add, manipulate or replace data.
+The EMX2 APIs can be used in various environments to retrieve, add, manipulate or replace data.

 ## Python

-Data management of a Molgenis EMX2 server can be performed through the use of the Python client.
+Data management of a Molgenis EMX2 server can be performed through the use of the Python client, see [Pyclient](use_usingpyclient.md).
-This client can be installed from the [PyPI repository](https://pypi.org/project/molgenis-emx2-pyclient/) and can be applied in a number of operations, such as
-- retrieving data from a table
-- uploading data to a table

 ## R